-Just ask Farnaz Niroui, a graduate student researching energy-efficient electronics.
-For Niroui, making a single prototype is an expedition to six different facilities.
+Just ask Farnaz Niroui, assistant professor who is researching energy-efficient electronics.
+When Niroui was a graduate student at MIT, before MIT.nano, making a single prototype was an expedition to six different facilities.

-With her prototype packed in high-tech Tupperware, her stops are: initial assembly in Building 13; Building 24 for electron beam lithography; Building 39 to develop the resist; Building 13 to evaporate a layer of metal; Building 18 to grow molecules on top; and Building 38 for testing.
-It’s time-consuming and inefficient.
-“If I get a dust particle on the device or if my sample is exposed to air, I have to repeat the entire process,” she says.
+With her prototype packed in high-tech Tupperware, her stops were: initial assembly in Building 13; Building 24 for electron beam lithography; Building 39 to develop the resist; Building 13 to evaporate a layer of metal; Building 18 to grow molecules on top; and Building 38 for testing.
+It was time-consuming and inefficient.
+“If I got a dust particle on the device or if my sample was exposed to air, I had to repeat the entire process,” she says.

-MIT.nano will create a single, comprehensive facility for nanoscale work, allowing our researchers to do more.
+MIT.nano creates a single, comprehensive facility for nanoscale work, allowing our researchers to do more.

-They’ll have broader access to the tools they need.
-They’ll conduct their work—from imaging to synthesizing to prototyping—entirely within the building’s protective environment.
-And they’ll spend less time waiting because, at 200,000 square feet, MIT.nano will double the campus capacity for nano innovation.
+They have broader access to the tools they need.
+They can conduct their work—from imaging to synthesizing to prototyping—entirely within the building’s protective environment.
+And they’ll spend less time waiting because, at 200,000 square feet, MIT.nano doubles the campus capacity for nano innovation.